boukx/rotations/README.md

 ### Weaving variants of the French rotation

-For weapon speeds still too slow for 1:1, the best DPS comes from weaving through the French rotation.
+For weapon speeds too slow for 1:1, the best DPS comes from weaving through the French rotation.
 The most optimal way to do this seems to be the French 2 weave, weaving after the Auto Shot following Arcane and Multishot.

 ![](./french2w.png)

 If you are hasted by drums only, you could switch to French 3 weave (below).
-Any more haste than just drums (and Bm/quiver) and you would move to 1:1 weaving.
+Any more haste than just drums (and BM/quiver) and you would move to 1:1 weaving.

 ![](./french3w.png)